thomas-fossati/draft-fossati-cose-profile/draft-fossati-cose-profiles.md

 # IANA Considerations

+## New COSE Profile Header Parameter

-This document defines a header parameter "cose-profile-CPA" (suggested value 13) that needs to be registered in the "COSE Header Parameters" registry.
+This document requests IANA to allocate a new header parameter `cose-profile-CPA` (suggested value 13) in the "COSE Header Parameters" {{!IANA.cose}} registry.

+## COSE Profile Sub-registry

+This specification requests IANA to create a new sub-registry for COSE {{!IANA.cose}}, with the policy "specification required" ({{Section 4.6 of -ianacons}}).

+Each entry in the registry must include:

+{:vspace}
+Key value:
+: integer value for the profile

+Name:
+: a name that could be used in implementations for the key

+Brief description:
+: a brief description

+Change Controller:
+: (see {{Section 2.3 of -ianacons}})

+Reference:
+: a reference document

+The expert is requested to assign the shortest key values (1+0 and 1+1 encoding) to registrations that are likely to enjoy wide use and can benefit from short encodings.

 --- back